Las Vegas Personal Injury Lawyer

 If you were hurt in an accident I can help you.
 My peers have awarded me Martindale-Hubbell's preeminent AV rating in personal injury, I'm rated a perfect 10 by Avvo, and I have collected millions of dollars in compensation for people injured in accidents.

 I fight every day to achieve extraordinary results for my clients.
-That means when you sign up with Pandullo Law, my outstanding team will begin working for you immediately.
+That means when you sign up with Pandullo Law, my outstanding team of Las Vegas personal injury attorneys will begin working for you immediately.
 We will make sure you get medical help, a rental car—whatever you need to get back on track.
 We will also contact the insurance company on your behalf and negotiate with your assigned claims adjuster as you continue to get medical treatment.
 Ultimately, the goal of an accident case is to get you as big a settlement as possible to pay for your medical bills and compensate you for your injuries, and our team is very good at getting our clients paid.

 If you're ready to retain us and get started, contact me now.
 But if you'd like to read about the step-by-step process of what will happen in your injury case and what we do to get you as much money as we can, read below.